 This model features many of the treats you've come to expect from high-quality slide-in ranges, including true convection oven cooking, an included reversible cast iron griddle, and even a custom wok grate that perfectly accommodates the round bottom of a wok.
 Another great feature?
 Included temperature probe to take the guesswork out of cooking meat, plus grate indicator marks on the cooktop to let you know where to place your pots and pans for optimal heat distribution.

 We saved the best to last with the Bosch 800 series.
-This range is built on the rich heritage of its predecessor HGI8054UC with an important design improvement on the overhangs on the left and right.
+This Bosch HGI8056UC range is built on the rich heritage of its predecessor HGI8054UC with an important design improvement on the overhangs on the left and right.
 Bosch replaced the old angular flanges with the a 90 degree clean-cut overhangs.

-This full-depth gas slide-in range features five burners with a max power of 18,000 BTU.
+This full-depth slide in gas range features five burners with a max power of 18,000 BTU.
 4.8 cubic feet of oven space will accommodate most pots and pans, while heavy duty metal knobs add a premium look and feel to this stainless steel beauty.
 You'll also love the built-in warming drawer, 9 specialized cooking modes, standard convection capabilities, and extra-large door window for easy monitoring of your cooking.

-GE Cafe and GE Profile, Samsung, and Bosch have all created world-class slide-in ranges for 2019.
+GE Cafe and GE Profile, Samsung, and Bosch have all created world-class slide-in range models.
 Which one you choose will depend on your own unique situation—your kitchen setup, cooking needs, budget, and preferences.
 But any of the four slide-ins listed above will reward you with a phenomenal cooking experience, world-class features, stylish design, and reliability you can count on to get the job done for years to come.
 And, now with that decision behind you, you can get back to pinning backsplash ideas.

 Why are slide-in ranges more expensive than freestanding ranges?